Home | resource library | Family Voices Resources | Fact Sheets | Mental Health Series | 1. Mental Health – Where Do I Begin?

 (#1 of 5 in a Series)

-Reviewed December 2024
+Reviewed December 2025

 When to Get Help

-Some examples of behavior that may mean a child needs additional support include: feeling sad or withdrawn for weeks at a time, severe mood swings, significant changes in behavior or personality, extreme over-eating or dieting, not being able to sit still or pay attention, intense worries that get in the way of daily life, or any behavior that is harmful to themselves or others.
+Some examples of behavior that may mean a child needs additional support include: feeling sad or withdrawn for weeks at a time, severe mood swings, significant changes in behavior or personality, extreme over-eating or dieting, not being able to sit still or pay attention, intense worries that get in the way of daily life, or any behavior that is harmful to themselves (self-injurious) or others.

 Talk to Your Child’s Medical Provider